hamzeh-pourshabanan/Box-Bike/README.md

 3. Sign up for a Mapbox account and obtain your API key.
 4. Replace `MAPBOX_DOWNLOADS_TOKEN` in the `gradle.properties` file with your actual Mapbox API key.
 5. Build and run the app on an emulator or physical device.

+## Mapbox Setup

+Before running the app, you'll need to configure Mapbox:

+1. Sign up for a Mapbox account at [https://www.mapbox.com/](https://www.mapbox.com/).
+2. Create a new project and obtain your Mapbox API key.
+3. In the `gradle.properties` file, replace `MAPBOX_DOWNLOADS_TOKEN` with your Mapbox API key.